 Link aggregation and SD-WAN (Software-defined Wide Area Network) are great features for businesses who need multiple links to the internet.
 They’re also useful where you are using multiple links and would like to connect to other sites, such as branch offices or cloud services.

 A link integration interface is defined as a group of physical interfaces in which you can set to work together as one logical interface.
-It’s used by businesses to increase the joint data throughput, so that you can extend the capacity beyond that of a single physical interface.
-It’s also used to provide redundacy is there’s a physical link failure.
+It’s used by businesses to increase the joint data throughput so that you can extend the capacity beyond that of a single physical interface.
+It’s also used to provide redundancy is there’s a physical link failure.